xigang/kongctl/README.md

 OPTIONS:
    --id value               the service id
-   --name value             the serevice name --retries value          the number of retries to execute upon failure to proxy (default: 5) --procotol value         the protocol used to communicate with the upstream (default: "http") --host value             the host of the upstream server
+   --name value             the service name
+   --retries value          the number of retries to execute upon failure to proxy (default: 5) --procotol value         the protocol used to communicate with the upstream (default: "http") --host value             the host of the upstream server